TatianaSlaw/Fitness_Club_Application/README.md

 Fitness Club Application is a web application designed to store customer test information for future analysis.
 System Requirements

 This web application is built using React and Vite, two popular front-end development tools that offer fast performance and a streamlined developer experience.
-The application's frontend also leverages the power of PrimeReact, a set of open-source UI components for React that provide a polished and professional user interface.
+The application's styles were written using SASS, a popular preprocessor for CSS that offers additional features like variables, mixins, and nested rulesThe application's frontend also leverages the power of PrimeReact, a set of open-source UI components for React that provide a polished and professional user interface.
 The backend is powered by Superbase, an open-source alternative to Firebase that provides a real-time database and authentication system.
 With Superbase, the application stores data for registered users, client information, and test results in a secure and scalable database.
 By combining the power of React, Vite, PrimeReact, and Superbase, this application delivers a modern and user-friendly experience for fitness club members and trainers alike.

 Installation and Configuration